 |HDMI 2.1||Upto 10240 x 4320 (10K)||Upto 120Hz @ 10K||48||42.67||Yes||– 32 audio channels

-So, in other words, if you wish to run a 4K display, you will need to have atleast an HDMI 1.4 interface.
-However, if you wish to run a 4K display at 60Hz, you will need an HDMI 2.0.
+So, in other words, if you wish to run a 4K display, you must have at least an HDMI 1.4 interface.
+However, if you want to run a 4K display at 60Hz, you will need an HDMI 2.0.

 Similarly, if you wish to play at Full HD @ 144Hz, the HDMI 1.4 interface would suffice.
-However, in order to play Full HD @ 240Hz, you will HDMI 2.0.
+However, to play Full HD @ 240Hz, you will need HDMI 2.0.

-A good equation to take note of in order to calculate the data rate for your desired settings is as follows:
+A perfect equation to take note of to calculate the data rate for your desired settings is as follows: